 In Sitecore, components are as they sound, small bits of reusable functionality that can be added into a layout to make it more interesting.
-For example, the header would very likely be a component, as would the footer.
-Defining a component is a developer level task that involves coding, and consequently, it's where a lot of the project's time will be spent.
-There are two main components in Sitecore, renderings and subLayouts.
-If your project is built on MVC, then you will be using renderings.
+For example, the site header would be a good candidate to be turned into a Sitecore component, as would the footer.
+Defining a component is a developer level task that involves writing code.
+As a developer, a lot of your effort will be focused on defining components 😕

+sub layouts.
+If your project is built on top of ASP.NET MVC, you will be using renderings.
 If you use web forms (Yuk) then you will be using Sub-Layouts.
 With MVC, we have access to

 Placeholders can be configured to only allow certain components onto a page.
-This is useful to help enforce standard information architecture.
-For example, if you have a contact us map, you may only want that to be placed on the contact us page
+In this way, you can restrict and define what components and content can be added to certain pages.
+Placeholders are useful to help enforce standard information architecture.
+For example, if you have a contact us map, you may only want to allow that component to be added to the contact us page

 Within Sitecore placeholders can be re-used on different pages.
 As developers, we define the layouts that contain placeholder, we then create the components content editors can add to a page and then sit back and let them get on with it 😊